Pre-Professional Guides

 Pre-Medicine

-Advisors: Dr. Heidi Super (for Biology Majors), Dr. Robert Crackel (for Chemistry Majors)
+Advisors: Dr. Alexandra Deufel (for Biology Majors), Dr. Robert Crackel (for Chemistry Majors)

 Pre-med is not a major, it is a program of study which prepares a student to apply to medical school.
 Although some medical schools require only three years of undergraduate work, the majority prefer that the entering student have a bachelor’s degree.
-The University of North Dakota (UND) Medical School (and most others) does not care what kind of academic major a prospective student is pursuing, as long as a particular core of coursework is achieved.
+The University of North Dakota (UND) Medical School (and most others) does not specify a particular academic major prospective students should pursue, but requires a particular core of coursework is completed.
 Prospective university medical students are strongly urged to declare a major area of study and to pursue a degree program at the baccalaureate level.
 The philosophy of education, required pre-medicine courses, and systems of training vary among the medical schools.
-All recognize the desirability of a broad education, a good foundation in the natural sciences (mathematics, chemistry, biology, physics), highly developed communication skills, and a solid background in the social sciences and humanities as well as strong MCAT scores.
-Students need to play a major role in researching medical school programs they wish to apply to for specific curricular requirements not listed here.
-At the UND School of Medicine the required minimum of university coursework includes:
+All recognize the desirability of a broad education, a good foundation in the natural sciences (mathematics, chemistry, biology, physics), highly developed communication skills, and a solid background in the social sciences and humanities.
+At the UND School of Medicine the suggested minimum preparatory coursework includes:

 CHEM 341